MrRobotGOD/HttpCanary-Backup/tutorials/en/README.md

 - Unable to participate in the first-hand internal testing experience event of the new version.
 - Unable to communicate with developers in a one to one way.

-**⚠️ The breakpoint function and injector function of the premium version are not available in China Mainland.**<br>
+**⚠️ The breakpoint and injection of the premium version are not available in China Mainland.**<br>
-**⚠️ The breakpoint function and injector function of the premium version are not available in China Mainland.**<br>
+**⚠️ The breakpoint and injection of the premium version are not available in China Mainland.**<br>
-**⚠️ The breakpoint function and injector function of the premium version are not available in China Mainland.**<br>
+**⚠️ The breakpoint and injection  of the premium version are not available in China Mainland.**<br>

 #### How to get the premium version?

-In order to prevent the abuse of some functions, the purchase channel of the premium version has been closed in China Mainland.
-For getting thr premium version, please go to [Google Play] (https://play.google.com/store/apps/details?id=com.guoshi.httpcanary.premium) and purchase.
+In order to prevent the abuse of some features, the purchase channel of the premium version has been closed in China Mainland.
+For getting the premium version, please go to [Google Play] (https://play.google.com/store/apps/details?id=com.guoshi.httpcanary.premium) and purchase.
 Sorry for the inconvenience!

 #### Plan of free